-Legal Terms: The formal name for the "Independent Review Organization" is the "Independent Review Entity."
+Legal Term The formal name for the "Independent Review Organization" is the "Independent Review Entity."
+It is sometimes called the "IRE."
+Legal Term The formal name for the "Independent Review Organization" is the "Independent Review Entity."
 It is sometimes called the "IRE."